mongodb/docs-mongodb-shell/source/includes/list-table-shell-properties.rst

      - Designates an editor to use within the :binary:`~bin.mongosh` console.
 Overrides the ``EDITOR`` environment variable if set.

+   * - ``forceDisableTelemetry``
+     - boolean
+     - true
+     - Only available in the global configuration file.
+When true, users cannot enable telemetry manually.

    * - ``historyLength``
      - integer
      - 1000